MateenKhan/to-do-list/readme.md

-fix the empty line issue after moving a task to completed list key pad should go after adding a task completed label is not completely visible in phone if text is more it is not visible on the task list
+key pad should go after adding a task completed label is not completely visible in phone if text is more it is not visible on the task list